 As Yelena tries to escape her new dilemma, disasters keep mounting.
 Rebels plot to seize Ixia and Yelena develops magical powers she can’t control.
 Her life is threatened again and choices must be made.
 But this time the outcomes aren’t so clear…

 The basic plot is Yelena killed her sadistic abuser but is saved from execution by accepting a position as the Commander’s food taster.
 She’s given some poison everyday and then has to check back for the antidote in order to deter her from escaping.
-Yelena gets thrown into a world of politics & spying while she trains in self-defense and tries to figure out exactly what’s going on with mysterious events involving the dad of the guy she killed and… some kind of knockoff chocolate factory?
+Yelena gets thrown into a world of politics & spying while she trains in self-defense and tries to figure out exactly what’s going on with mysterious events involving… some kind of knockoff chocolate factory?
 (This is not as Willy Wonka as it sounds).

-The pacing was great and pulled me into the story right away.
-It’s a pretty quick read, but I honestly would’ve liked it to have been a lot longer!
+The pacing was great and it’s pretty quick read, but I honestly would’ve liked it to have been a lot longer!
 This was a really cool world but the story felt like it just barely touched the surface of every plot point.
-The writing fell kind of flat for me and was pretty devoid of emotion in the end, so it was a bit harder to connect to everything.
-It was just a little… bland?

-Valek, the guy who trains Yelena in poison tasting, was easily my favorite part!
-He had kind of a Darkling quality and I totally wanted to skim some pages just looking for his name.
-I appreciated what seemed like a slow-burn romance, but then thought everything it built up to kind of failed to deliver.
-They were just suddenly in love in the end?
-I wanted to see their romance develop more.
+Valek (the guy who trains Yelena in poison tasting) was easily my favorite part!
+He had kind of a Darkling quality and I totally wanted to skim the book just looking for his name.
+I appreciated what seemed like a slow-burn romance, but then thought everything it built up to really failed to deliver.
+I wanted to see the romance develop.